JanarthananGCT/About_Me/README.md

 ## Professional Experience

 [**Bosch Global Software Solutions,** *Project Trainee*](https://www.bosch-softwaretechnologies.com/en/our-company/about-us/) (07/2023 – Present)
-- Utilized Robot Framework, Go Lang, and Rust for automation testing to design and implement efficient automation scripts.
+- Utilized **Robot Framework**, Go Lang, and Rust for automation testing to design and implement efficient automation scripts.
 - Demonstrated expertise in automation testing and proficiency in Robot Framework, Go Lang, and Rust to enhance overall testing efficiency and accuracy.
 - Worked with **Rust and Go-lang multi-threading** capabilities for serial communication.